Gun Rights for Medical Cannabis Patients in Pennsylvania

 Does Having a Medical Cannabis Card Mean Not Being Eligible for a Gun License in Pennsylvania?

-Federally, yes, but keep in mind that it’s in a very gray area.
-Although a Pennsylvania Medical Cannabis Card is required to possess medical marijuana legally, it is against the law for an individual to apply for, hold, or renew a Pennsylvania License to Carry a Firearm (LTC) due to federal laws that govern this matter.
-According to Chapter 18 of the Pennsylvania Consolidated Statutes, Section 6109(e)(1) (xiv), an individual who is forbidden from owning or purchasing a firearm under US law is not eligible to receive a gun license.
-The Pennsylvania State Police Firearms Division zealously enforces this legislation, and any disputes are decided by the Pennsylvania State Police’s attorneys in front of an administrative law judge.
+Although a PA Medical Cannabis Card is required to possess medical marijuana legally, it is against the law for an individual to apply for, hold, or renew a Pennsylvania License to Carry a Firearm (LTC) due to federal laws that govern this matter.

-In order to protect patient privacy, the Pennsylvania Department of Health does not publish patient identities on JNET, the background check gateway used by law enforcement organizations.
-In actuality, no federal databases are examined for Pennsylvania medicinal marijuana cards.
-This implies that people with medical marijuana cards won’t show up on a background check for a gun, which makes it possible for people to hold both.
-Pennsylvania Governor Wolf declared at the beginning of 2018 that “We’re not going to take their guns away” in reference to Pennsylvania medical cardholders who have firearms.
+This implies that people with medical marijuana cards won’t show up on a background check for a gun, making it possible to hold both.
+Pennsylvania Governor Wolf declared at the beginning of 2018 that “We’re not going to take their guns away” in reference to PA medical cardholders who have firearms.

 Related Medical Cannabis Reading: